-The Health Benefits of using an Infrared Sauna Vs. a Regular Sauna
+The Health Benefits of using an Infrared Sauna Vs. a Dry Steam Sauna

-It can be difficult to discern the difference between an Infrared Sauna and a regular steam sauna.
+It can be difficult to discern the difference between an Infrared Sauna and a dry sauna.
 To help you understand how these saunas compare and which one would benefit you the most, let’s take a closer look at each sauna.

 Infrared Sauna Health Benefits

 Infrared Saunas use infrared heat to create a relaxing, warm environment.
 This heat improves a person’s circulation and reduces their pain.
 The Low humidity and modest air temperature can also help with weight loss and detoxification.